A Step-by-Step Guide to Filing a Workers’ Compensation Claim in Oregon

 Introduction

-This guide breaks down the process so Oregon business owners can handle claims efficiently and protect both their employees and their company.
+This guide outlines the process and provides information that Oregon business owners can use to navigate claims efficiently while safeguarding their employees, as well as their company.

 Key actions include: